fmoody/pygame_play/Readme.md

 # pygame_play

-This is just a toy project to play with pygame and do a bit of learning.
+This is just a project to learn pygame with a few toy games.